elekram/ag-disk-imager/README.md

 ## Usage

 Drop ag-disk-imager.ps1 into a folder with with a **manifest.json** (see below for details), **wim**, **drivers** and **unattend** folders then simply run the script.
 AG will generate these folder and guide the user on its first run depending on how the manifest.json is configured.
-You just need to provide the Windows images.
+You just need to provide the Windows images (and optional drivers/unattend files).

 ## Introduction